-Walmart opens 2.2 million square foot fulfillment center
+Walmart opens 2.2 million square foot fulfillment center in McCordsville

 “It’s amazing,” Thawnz said.
 “So I think whoever works here, they will love it.”

 During the event, Riley Children’s Hospital and the Mt.
 Vernon Education Foundation were granted $5,000 each.
-Appleby said Walmart gave the grants so it could give back to the community that helped them thrive.
+Appleby said Walmart awarded the grants so it could give back to the community that helped it thrive.

 “We want to make sure that everybody knows that we at Walmart, Sam’s Club and (other) distribution centers (are) here to make sure that people can save money and live better,” Appleby said.